ms-iot/content/en-US/win10/samples/AirHockeyApp_Documentation.md

 ###Robot.cs

-The Robot class contains methods for interfacing with the main PLC and controlling the sensor input GPIO pins.
+The Robot class contains methods for interfacing with the sensors and coordinating the control of the motors.

 This class contains two Stepper motors, with one motor used to determine the robot's mallet movement in the X-axis and the other to govern movement in the Y-axis.